-n 2017, a new record for the capacity of solar power plants put into operation in Ukraine could be set.
+In 2017, a new record for the capacity of solar power plants, put into operation in Ukraine, could be set.
 Almost every week there are reports of new projects and contracts, while more and more new solar energy facilities will be built by attracting foreign investment.

-Considering the investment attractiveness of projects in solar energy in our country, we should first of all note three factors: the effect of a green tariff, favorable geographical location and, as a result, a high internal rate of return (IRR).
+Considering the investment attractiveness of solar energy projects in our country, we should first of all note three factors: the effect of a green tariff, favorable geographical location and, as a result, a high internal rate of return (IRR).

-Ukraine is one of few countries in Europe with relatively high “green tariff”, when a government buys back all electric power, generated by solar power-stations.
+Ukraine is one of few countries in Europe with a relatively high “green tariff”, when the government buys back all electric power, generated by solar power-stations.
 Ukrainian state pledged to keep green tariff rates valid till 1 January 2030.

 There is an important issue, which must be taken into account about green tariff attractiveness: tariff rates are hardly pegged to Euro currency.
-This is very important, because in fact almost half of a project’s costs are paid for equipment in hard currency.
+This is very important, because in fact almost half of a project’s cost are paid for equipment in hard currency.
 Quite obvious fact, that western investors would never start to invest in Ukrainian solar energy with profits, pegged to hryvnia, especially considering inflation rates.
-Correlation of green tariff rates with euro currency is correct and reasonable motivation from the point of view of bringing foreign investments in.
+Correlation of green tariff rates with euro currency is a correct and reasonable course in terms of bringing foreign investments.

 Ukraine is geographically located very advantageous in the context of introduction of solar technologies.
-First of all, there are plenty enough of sunny days from early spring till late autumn in our latitudes.
+First of all, there are plenty enough sunny days from early spring till late autumn in our latitudes.
 Ukraine considerably excels Germany, recognized European leader of solar energy, by insolation rates (amount of solar radiation per square meter).
 But even large annual quantity of sunny days doesn’t make climate in Ukraine very hot, which is very important for work of a solar power-station.
-Productivity of modern photo-electric modules is strongly influenced by environment temperature: higher surface temperature makes solar panels into less electricity generation.
+Productivity of modern photo-electric modules is strongly influenced by environmental temperature: the higher temperature of solar panels’ surface, the less it produces electricity.

 Only 45 countries in the world entered green tariff to support development of solar energy.
 And sooner or later they came to the necessity of additional adjusting (in other words, reduction) of green tariff rates.
 For example, Spain entered time limit within every annual period, when it was possible to generate and to sell electric power on green tariff.
 Actually it meant effective decline of green tariff rate by 10%.
 Other countries entered additional taxes (for example, on connection to general electric networks) instead of decreased green tariff rates.

-Green tariff rate decline is completely objective process, and Ukraine, as well as all other countries, would not succeed to avoid it.
-It is possible to consider following example as confirmation of the abovementioned thesis: in the whole world not a single large insurance company, working with insurance of investment risks (including both ordinary and political risks) does not include risks, related to cancellation or reduction of green tariff rate, into company’s insurance packages.
+Green tariff rate decline is a completely objective process, and Ukraine, as well as all other countries, would not succeed to avoid it.
+It is possible to consider following example as confirmation of the abovementioned thesis: in the whole world there is no single large insurance company, working with insurance of investment risks (including both ordinary and political risks) which include risks, related to cancellation or reduction of green tariff rate, into company’s insurance packages.
 So investors, already working many years at the market of alternative energy, are both mentally and financially ready to such turn of events.
 Risks of unplanned decline or cancellation of green tariff is already estimated and taken into account at investment attractiveness calculations for certain project.

 It is necessary to understand that even complete cancellation of green tariff is not a disaster, because a station continues to work and there is a possibility to sell electric power by standard (non-green) tariff.
 Any solar power-station has minimal operational expenses on current activity.
 And these expenses are uncomparable with an amount of electric power that a station produces and that can be sold further.
 Only now such sale takes place at common (non-green) tariff, explicitly calculated and entered by NERC, as it takes place, for example, with thermal generation stations.
 Quite possible that this rate will be less that green tariff rates, actual for today, but it is a quite realistic scenario, that cost of electricity will grow and future sale prices will be comparable with nowadays green rates.

 Another important issue is that quite soon Ukraine plans to implement world practice, namely direct agreements market.
-Novadays all generated amounts of electric power, irregardless of methods of its generation, legally gets into a common pool and then is being distributed among consumers.
+Nowadays all generated amounts of electric power, irregardless of methods of its generation, legally gets into a common pool and then is being distributed among consumers.
 Market of direct agreements implies that consumers/enterprises will enter into direct contracts with electric power producers, choosing those, who will be able to offer the most optimal tariff rates.
 And in this very case solar energy can be very competitive.
 Especially if we take into account another important advantage of solar power-stations, which is their mobility.
 For example, some investors entered our market with equipment that was preliminary dismantled in other country.
 No wonder, that they carried additional expenses on dismantling and packing of solar panels, their transporting, re-installation and clearing of a station for operation.
 But green tariff rate successfully compensated such expenses.
 Other large advantage of solar energy is a possibility to place a solar power-station closer to potential consumers in order to bring down energy losses.
-There is quite a possibility that serious production facilities can become such consumers, including even continuous cycle production plants.
+And there is exactly the case that a serious production can become the consumer of such a placement- including the continuous cycle.